compulim/BotFramework-WebChat/packages/acs-chat-adapter/DESIGN.md

 Chat providers may support this feature in a various ways:

--  Single type of signal
+- Pulse: single type of signal
   - Send "user is typing" signal periodically, commonly, once every 3 to 10 seconds
   - If no "user is typing" signal is received for a certain period, provider will consider the user stopped typing
--  Two types of signal
+- Toggle: two types of signal
   - Send "user is typing" signal
   - Send "user stopped typing" signal

 If the signal is sent periodically, it is up to the chat adapter or chat provider to define the period.
 Chat UI has no interests in this value and should not know about it.